ddottyler/Bookmarks/README.md

 \c bookmark_manager_test;
 ```

-7. Run the query we have saved in the file
+7. Run the query we have saved in the file to create the bookmarks table

 ```sh
 02_create_bookmarks_test_table.sql
 ```

+REPEAT THIS FOR BOTH TEST AND PRODUCTION DATABASES FOR THE USERS AND COMMENTS TABLES.
+SQL COMMANDS CAN BE FOUND IN DB/MIGRATIONS.

 **Running the tests**